spreadthesource/tapestry5-installer/README.md

 the user can provide its production environment configuration values.
 Once the installation process is finished then the 'real' application will be started and the user will be redirected to '/'

+NO SERVER RESTART is needed, the real application startup is simply deferred after the configuration process.

 ## How to

 To use this contribution, first refer to the Maven dependency chapter to retrieve the JAR files.